calebsmith/vim-lambdify/README.md

 - Java
 - C#

-The [vim-polyglot](https://github.com/sheerun/vim-polyglot) plugin is a dependence for the JavaScript arrow function (`=>`)  work properly, since the default syntax file is outdated.
+The [vim-polyglot](https://github.com/sheerun/vim-polyglot) plugin is a dependency for the JavaScript arrow function (`=>`) to work properly, since the default syntax file is outdated.

 For Java it's necessary to change this line in the default Java syntax file (`$VIMRUNTIME\syntax\java.vim`):